 “If people aren’t willing to be creative with their support then they shouldn’t expect business,” Morrison said in September 2009 in an e-mail to Scott Campbell, who replaced him as Cahill’s chief of staff.
 “This has to be a political decision.”

 Morrison also made an indirect cash contribution by giving money to a friend who then wrote a check to the Cahill campaign, according to the SEC.
-His contributions created a conflict of interest that Goldman Sachs didn’t disclose (GS), the agency said.
+His contributions created a conflict of interest that Goldman Sachs didn’t disclose (GS:US), the agency said.
 While Goldman Sachs settled, a pay-to-play case against Morrison is still pending, according to a filing with the Financial Industry Regulatory Authority.

 Cahill, who served two terms as treasurer from 2003 to January 2011, separately faces state claims that he improperly used lottery advertising funds to promote his 2010 run for governor, as does his former aide Campbell.
 Both pleaded not guilty to corruption charges in April in Suffolk Superior Court in Boston.